AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 **Changes to the L1 Contracts**
 1) The L1 contracts must accept a slashing proposal object and verify whether certain conditions have been met.
 2) The L1 contracts must be able to slash staked validators within a window commensurate with the validator exit delay.
 3) The L1 contracts must be able to verify aggregated BLS signatures.
+4) The Deposit contract
+5) Apella execute logic should also update the Rollup instance which owns

 ## Questions to Consider During Review

 1. Executing Validators can spam the network with slashing proposals in DOS attack on the p2p.
 Do we need to make this expensive? i.e. stake some TST then initiate the proposal?
 2. Does a slashing proposal need >50% of the stake?
 Or >50% of the validators?
 3. Do we really want to want to pay a small fee to cover the cost of verifying the BLS signature on L1?
 Makes slashing someone free.
-4.
+4. Does the Deposit contract achieve its intended purpose of making stake migrations easier?

 ## Change Set